Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typewriter-effect-css.md

 }
 ```

-By adding the 1 step in the animation, we create the quick blink effect instead of a slow fade.
+Adding the 1 step in the animation creates the quick blink effect instead of a slow fade.

 Resulting in the following: